 In this routine, I break down Sun Salutation A—a classic sequence of poses that you will find in many hatha and vinyasa yoga classes.

 Beginner Sidebends stretches muscles throughout the body, focussing especially on the shoulders, obliques and intercostals.

 Sidebends and Hip Openers mobilises the spine, stretches the sides and opens up the hips.
 We finish with a short breath meditation.

-This video is designed to loosen up the hips and stretch the calves and hamstrings.
-It's great post-workout when your muscles are warm.
+Relax The Hips is designed to loosen up the hips and stretch the calves and hamstrings.
+It's a great one to do after a workout to release tension.

-This backbending sequence involves a couple of trickier poses.
+Flexible Spine includes a couple of more advanced backbends.
 It's a nice, lazy flow to try if you've been practicing for at least a few months.